 The vast majority of our constituents who are of working age remain unemployed or under-employed.
 In fact, people with disabilities constitute the segment of our society that is least employed.
-Given the slow recovery from the recent years of overall high unemployment in the private sector, people with I/DD face a daunting task in securing employment.
+People with I/DD often face a daunting task in securing employment.
 They can be employed in the community and should earn competitive wages.
-They should be supported to make informed choices about their work and careers and have access to the resources to seek, obtain, and be successful in community employment.
+They should be supported to make informed choices about their work and careers and have access to the resources to seek, obtain, and be successful in competitive integrated employment.

-Thus, during the 114th Congress, our public policy goals should help our constituents reach their full potential and become as independent as possible through integrated employment by:
+Thus, during the 115th Congress, to assist our constituents to reach their full potential and become as independent as possible through integrated employment, our public policy goals are to: